puteradarmas/Predict-Pokemon-Legendary/README.md

 ## Task and Learning Oppurtunities
 In this project I required to know how to Exploring my data and manipulating it, preparing it.
 Build the proper model and measure it.
-Starting from dataset that I get from Kaggle
+Starting from dataset that I get from Kaggle.

 see: https://www.kaggle.com/rounakbanik/pokemon